Zabina Khan

-Zabina Khan (full name is Zabina Abdul Rashid Khan) is an Indian model, beauty queen, actress, assistant director also known as Zabyn Khan.
+Zabina Khan, also known as Zabyn Khan (born 12 December 1984), is an Indian model, beauty queen, actress, assistant director.
 She was crowned the first Miss Tourism Queen International in the year 2004.

 Early life and career

-Born in India in 1985 to a Muslim family.
+Born in India on December 12, 1984 to a Muslim family.

 At the age of 19, she competed in Gladrags Manhunt and Megamodel Contest in 2004 and was selected to compete in the first edition of Miss Tourism Queen International.
 She also competed in the first edition of Miss Tourism Queen International held in China in 2004 and was declared the eventual winner.
 She is the first ever winner in the pageant's history.